Anna Sfard

 Anna B. Sfard (אנה ספרד) is a retired Israeli psychologist of mathematics education, focusing on the roles of communication and reification in mathematical reasoning.
+She introduced commognition, a theory of learning that defines thinking as communicating with oneself.
 She is a professor emerita of Mathematics Learning Sciences at the University of Haifa.

 Education and career

 Sfard is the daughter of sociologist and philosopher Zygmunt Bauman.
 She began studying physics at the University of Warsaw in Poland in 1967.
 However, before completing her studies there, she moved to Israel with her father during the 1968 Polish political crisis, and entered the Hebrew University of Jerusalem.
 She earned a bachelor's degree in mathematics and physics there in 1972, a master's degree in mathematics in 1977, and a Ph.D. in 1989.
 Her doctoral dissertation, Teaching Theory of Algorithms in High-School, was jointly supervised by Menachem Magidor and Michael Maschler.

 After postdoctoral research in the UK, US, and Canada, she became an assistant professor of mathematics education at the University of Haifa in 1995.
 She was promoted to full professor there in 2001.
 She has also been Lappan-Phillips-Fitzgerald Professor of Mathematics Education at Michigan State University from 2003 to 2007, and Chair of Mathematics Education at the University of London from 2007 to 2009.